robotology/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 Open a python interpreter and try to import modules, for example verify that `import yarp` works.

-## Xsens
-Support for `ROBOTOLOGY_USES_XSENS_MVN_SDK` option is only enabled when the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option is set to ON.

-**Warning: at the moment the Xsens MVN SDK does not support macOS and Linux, so this option is only supported on Windows.**

-### System Dependencies
-To check and install the Xsens MVN SDK, please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

-### Configuration
-To configure the Xsens MVN SDK please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

 ## ESDCAN
 The `ROBOTOLOGY_USES_ESDCAN` option is used to enable support for interacting with [esd CAN devices](https://esd.eu/en/products/can-usb2) on Windows.
 On Linux no special option is necessary, as the interconnection with esd CAN device is supported  using the default [SocketCAN](https://www.kernel.org/doc/Documentation/networking/can.txt) Linux driver.
 Use of [esd CAN devices](https://esd.eu/en/products/can-usb2) is not supported in macOS .